 To receive RHI for a domestic building, each system must be installed by an MCS certified installer.

 Each domestic building must show an Energy Performance Certificate to evidence its deemed energy use.

 The rate for biomass fell from 12.2p to 10.98p in Jan 15, and by further steps to 6.54p from April 17.

 Deeming of heat used for Domestic RHI

 Although metering of heat used is required for RHI payments for Non-Domestic buildings, for the Domestic RHI metering is seen as uneconomic and inappropriate: there is a danger that additional heat generated and wasted would increase RHI payments.
-Instead DECC plans to pay RHI on the basis of the deemed heat used by a property.
-DECC is looking to MCS to provide "an accurate and deemed calculation for the average annual heat load" of each property.
+Ofgem pays RHI on the basis of the deemed heat used by a property, as evidenced by an Energy Performance Certificate.

 A ground source heat pump provides an excellent method for providing emission free heating and avoiding further rises in energy bills, as well as attracting RHI, but they must be installed by an experienced contractor for the full potential to be realised.